TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/LocalizationModeConfigsysLanguageMode/Index.rst

 - The settings are based on a page where:

-- none of the “Localization Setting” checkboxes is set (meaning that neither default language, nor non-existing alternative languages are blocked)
+- none of the "Localization Setting" checkboxes is set (meaning that neither default language, nor non-existing alternative languages are blocked)